U.S. Department of Education Informances

 The Institute is proud to maintain a longstanding collaboration with the U.S. Department of Education (ED), each year presenting a highly-anticipated educational “informance” – a combination of performance and educational information – at ED headquarters featuring some of the nation’s most talented high school jazz musicians sharing key lessons from jazz.

-The most recent informance took place on April 4, 2023.
-Hosted by U.S. Secretary of Education Dr. Miguel Cardona, the presentation featured five gifted students from the Institute’s Jazz in the Classroom programs along with internationally acclaimed jazz trumpet recording artist Terell Stafford, and Institute Vice President for Education and Curriculum Development Dr. JB Dyas.
+The most recent informance on April 10, 2024 featured renowned jazz trumpet recording artist Sean Jones and the Institute’s Peer-to-Peer Jazz Quintet with remarks by U.S. Deputy Secretary of Education Cindy Marten.
+In 2023, U.S. Secretary of Education Dr. Miguel Cardona hosted five gifted students from the Institute’s Jazz in the Classroom programs along with internationally acclaimed jazz trumpet recording artist Terell Stafford, and Institute Vice President for Education and Curriculum Development Dr. JB Dyas.

 Watch the Complete 2022 Informance